 - building a community of birdshot people around the UK

 - establishing the incidence and prevalence of birdshot.
 At the moment, birdshot is classed as a ‘rare’ or ‘orphan’ disease.
-Because of this, it is not readily understood or recognized and some people have difficulty in finding appropriate healthcare to prevent the loss of sight.
+Because of this, it is not readily understood or recognised and some people have difficulty in finding appropriate healthcare to prevent the loss of sight

 Register with BUS

 Please become a member of the Birdshot Uveitis Society and if you have a birdshot diagnosis, join our database register.
 It is free to join.
 Joining will help us to raise the profile of birdshot and help us understand the incidence and prevalence of birdshot so that useful research for new treatments or prevention can be found.

 You will automatically receive regular news updates but you are free to unsubscribe from this at any time.

 Thank you so much for your interest in Birdshot Uveitis Society.